 After the introduction, you and your therapist will have an intensive conversation about your specific issue, focusing on past failed attempts at change and reasons why the behavior persists.
 Your therapist will then induce a light trance that allows you to explore your unconscious for ways to change, while helping you tap into your internal resources for making the change.
 From there, you and your therapist will discuss the best ways to work together going forward.
 Top

-NY Health Hypnosis & Integrative Therapy charges $225 for a 45-minute session.
+NY Health Hypnosis & Integrative Therapy charges $250 for a 45-minute session and $300 for a 60-minute session.
 Regardless of insurance reimbursement, sessions are paid in full at the time of service.
 By requesting an appointment online, you are agreeing to our rate to be paid at the time of service.
 Top

 NY Health Hypnosis & Integrative Therapy gladly accepts all major credit cards, cash, or personal checks.
 Top

-NY Health Hypnosis & Integrative Therapy does not work “in-network” with any insurance company; however, many clients can be partially reimbursed (60-100%) by their insurance companies if they have “out of network” coverage.
+NY Health Hypnosis & Integrative Therapy does not work “in-network” with any insurance company; however, many clients can be partially or fully reimbursed (typically 60-100%) by their insurance companies if they have “out of network” coverage.